theamarks/theamarks/README.md

 ### 🪴 How do I spend my time?

-I used data to explore Illegal, Unreported, and Unregulated (IUU) fishing.
+I use data to explore Illegal, Unreported, and Unregulated (IUU) fishing.

 ### 🏗️ I'm building my skills in: